Rohit Sharma Reveals Role Played by These Two Players in India Dropping Yashasvi Jaiswal From Champions Trophy 2025 Squad - Cricxtasy

 “And then we’ve got a batter sitting in the dugout anyway.
 And if we need a batter to come in, Rishabh (Pant) is there for us.
 So, we thought with an extra option of the spin, there’s always a chance that we can play those guys.
 So that was pretty much the thinking behind that,” commented Rohit.

-Varun played his first match of this tournament during India’s final Group A match against New Zealand in Dubai on Sunday.
+Varun played his first match of this tournament during India’s final Group A match against New Zealand in Dubai on March 2.
 He finished with impressive figures of 5/42 as India dismissed New Zealand for 209, thus completing a 44-run win.
-A knock of 79 from Shreyas Iyer had led India to 249/9 from 50 overs after they were put into bat by the Kiwis.
+A knock of 79 from Shreyas Iyer led India to 249/9 after they were put to bat by the Kiwis.

 ALSO READ: